-There's a big difference between hopping out of bed in the morning onto a soft, warm, plush carpet compared to an ice skating rink-like porcelain tile.
-Likewise the grippy feel of vinyl might not be as appeasing as a temperature controlled wooden floor.
+There's a big difference between hopping out of bed in the morning onto a soft, warm, plush carpet compared to ice skating rink-like porcelain tile.
+Likewise, the grippy feel of vinyl might not be as appeasing as a temperature-controlled wooden floor.

-For under foot feel, the flooring that is most satisfying on all the bases is definitely wood.
+For underfoot feel, the flooring that is most satisfying on all the bases is definitely wood.
 It dries quicker than carpet, is warmer than vinyl, and has more grip than tile.
-Of course within the wood genre of flooring itself there are differences to how the planks will feel under the feet, specifically engineered wood compared to solid planks which we'll explain here:
+Of course, within the wood genre of the flooring itself there are differences to how the planks will feel under the feet, specifically engineered wood compared to solid planks which we'll explain here:

 The Big Issue: The Feel

 Gaps between planks - Many engineered floors these days are designed to "float."
-This means that the do not actually attache to the sub floor.
-The advantage to this is that the floor can expand and contract naturally as it absorbs or releases moisture from the humidity in surround air.
+This means that they do not actually attache to the subfloor.
+The advantage of this is that the floor can expand and contract naturally as it absorbs or releases moisture from the humidity in the surrounding air.
 This prevents buckling.
 One major disadvantage is that planks often slide out of place leaving unsightly and possibly dangerous gaps in your floor.
-These feel awful underfoot and can be cause for tripping, stubbed toes or even wood splinters.
+These feel awful underfoot and can be cause for tripping, stubbed toes, or even wood splinters.

 It's worth noting a few common problems with engineered floors that contribute hugely not only to the foot feel, but also the aesthetics of your wood floor.
 These articles delve into some more detail: